Create a Basic Audio Conference Application

 Make sure that you have:

-- A working webcam and a microphone
+• A working video camera and microphone

 For reference, see the GitHub sample repository.